pisv/gethandly.wiki-playground/Step-Four.md

 ## Other Editors

-Besides providing out-of-the-box integration with Xtext editor, Handly can also support other editors.
+Besides providing out-of-the-box integration with the Xtext editor, Handly can also support other editors.
 In particular, it allows for integration with TextFileBuffer-based editors.
-The following notes are intended as forward pointers only; full-blown editor implementation is beyond the scope of this tutorial.
+The following notes are intended as forward pointers only; a full-blown editor implementation is beyond the scope of this tutorial.

-To integrate a TextFileBuffer-based editor with working copy functionality, you'll need to subclass the editor's document provider from the class `SourceFileDocumentProvider` (which extends the `TextFileDocumentProvider`).
+To integrate a TextFileBuffer-based editor with the working copy facility, you'll need to subclass the editor's document provider from the class `SourceFileDocumentProvider`, which extends the `TextFileDocumentProvider`.

 For example: